jdbpt/mod1TheGame/README.md

 07/04/2023 - pushed code and updated with all basic game functionality Next step is adding further design features and UI additions 07/05-06/2023 - Updated game with more CSS design such as gradients and added some button transformations.
 Added scoring and a reset button for the score.
 Updated the JS for the restart button to reset some variables to starting values including the innerHTML of the grid items, but maintain score.
 Added a text shadow behind the X and Os when clicked/added to the board
+07/06/2023 - Updated game with slight CSS changes, adding cursor pointer over the game board to show it is clickable and cleaning some JS code/comments